okawo80085/blender_data_gather/README.md

 # blender_data_gather

-to use this script with blender add the `blender_scripts` folder path as a the `Scripts` path in blender preferences
+to use this script with blender add the `blender_libs` folder path as a the `Scripts` path in blender preferences

 then switch to scripting layout and open the `gather_data.py` script